Gov't Tightens Social Distancing for Seoul, Gyeonggi

-South Korea will tighten social distancing measures for Seoul and Gyeonggi Province following a huge surge in COVID-19 cases.
+South Korea tightened social distancing measures for Seoul and Gyeonggi Province following a huge surge in COVID-19 cases.

 Chairing an emergency meeting Saturday, Prime Minister Chung Sye-kyun said the spread of the virus in the capital area is very serious.